 Sledging was the only form of sport practiced by local people in earlier times, however purely as a leisure activity.
 In 1883, English writer and cultural historian John Addington Symonds launched the world’s first international sledge race from Davos Wolfgang to the monastery.
 The race was then repeated annually as the Symonds Shield.
 It took place on sledges made in Davos and the Davos sledge is still prized and used worldwide.
 The sledge run from Schatzalp to Davos Platz was built in 1900.
 The bobsleigh races which followed developed into the bobsled sport, introduced in Switzerland by pioneering Davos.
 In 1888 the Symonds Shield was won by American L. P. Child in a lying position and head first.
 This event is regarded as the birth of the skeleton race.

-Even though races no longer take place in Davos, sledging has gained in popularity as a mass sport and Davos Klosters offers a choice of nine sledge runs.
-The classic, the three-kilometre-long run from Schatzalp to Davos Platz, which largely corresponds to that of 1900, has lost none of its fascination.
+Even though there are no races in Davos today, sledding has gained in importance as a popular sport and there are nine toboggan runs to choose from in Davos Klosters.
+The classic, the three-kilometer run from Schatzalp to Davos Platz, which is largely the same as the one in 1900, has lost none of its fascination to this day.